edwardtfn/TX-Ultimate-Easy/README.md

 > Bluetooth proxy with TX Ultimate Easy is considered experimental and not fully tested.
 > While the compile-time configuration changes (device format and gang count as substitutions) may enable better compatibility,
 > we continue to consider this as a non-officially-supported customization.
 Use at your own risk.

+#### ESP-NOW (multi-device relay control)
+Add the ESP-NOW package so one switch can toggle relays on another switch directly, without Home Assistant.
+Configuration is done via YAML substitutions (target MAC and relay per button).
+For setup, see **[ESP-NOW docs](docs/espnow.md)**.

 ### Advanced Settings
 For more granular control over components,